omarruben/udacity-catalog/README.md

 1.- Due to the fast changed on technology Facebook uses, these instructions are always update and links are changed very often.

 2.- Go to to https://developers.facebook.com/docs/apps/register

 3.- Follow all instructions, create your app, update credentials.

 4.- You need to get APP ID and SECRET , open the file fb_client_secrets.json and insert accordingly.

 5.- On your Facebook app settings, you need to add and callback address, that should be the address of your server, on this case http://localhost:5000

-# Setting up your server
+# The server

-You will need a server..
-Google Cloud platform offer a great solution and a free trial for one year, easy to grow and upgrade at any moment.
+1.- Server address is 172.245.179.199

-1.- Sign in into your server (usually via SSH).
+2.- To access the server use SSH on port 2200 with the key provided.
-2.- To set up your database use the command : python database_setup.py 3.- If you wish you can populate the database with a basic-sample information with the command : python populatecatalog.py 4.- Up to this point your database is ready to be used run the command : python project.py 5.- You should see the message that your webserver is running under port 5000.
+3.- To access via browser goto http://172.245.179.199/ 4.- If you wish you can populate the database with a basic-sample information with the command : python populatecatalog.py 4.- Up to this point your database is ready to be used run the command : python project.py 5.- You should see the message that your webserver is running under port 5000.
 6.- Go to your browser and type : http://localhost:5000.